 Let’s be clear: We aren’t against Facebook launching this new service.
 Our issue is that they’ve named and branded the service “Timeline.”

 It is interesting to note that Timeline.com’s trademark registration is registered on the USPTO’s Principal Register.
-A trademark registration on the Principal Register receives an evidentiary presumption that the trademark is “distinctive” rather than “descriptive”.
-That means Facebook’s trademark attorneys will be saddles with the burden to prove the “timelines” mark is generic or descriptive.
-This burden shifting arising from the trademark registration may save Timeline.com significant legal fees.
+Trademark registration on the Principal Register receives an evidentiary presumption that the trademark is “distinctive” rather than “descriptive”.
+That means Facebook’s trademark attorneys will be saddled with the burden to prove the “timelines” mark is generic or descriptive.
+This burden-shifting arising from the trademark registration may save Timeline.com significant legal fees.
 Engaging a trademark attorney early on to assist in filing a trademark application can pay for itself down the road when enforcing the trademark.

 Registering a trademark early on is also important because many trademark rights accrue with time.
-For example, a mark registered on the Principal Register for five year may be able to obtain incontestable statue, which prevents third party challengers from invalidating the registration except in very limited circumstances.
+For example, a mark registered on the Principal Register for five years may be able to obtain an incontestable statute, which prevents third-party challengers from invalidating the registration except in very limited circumstances.
 Similarly, the longer and more extensively a mark on the Supplement Register is used in commerce, the stronger it becomes and the easier it is to show it has acquired distinctiveness.
 A descriptive mark that has been used in commerce for over five years may be able to receive a presumption of acquired distinctiveness and be registered on the Principal Register.